 LBBB can cause abnormal heart rhythms and may increase the risk of certain cardiac complications, such as heart failure or atrial fibrillation.
 It is usually diagnosed using an electrocardiogram (ECG) or other diagnostic tests.

-It is also important for individuals with LBBB to manage any underlying conditions that may be contributing to the condition, such as high blood pressure or diabetes, and to follow a healthy lifestyle, including eating a balanced diet, getting regular exercise, and avoiding tobacco and alcohol.
+It is also essential for individuals with LBBB to manage any underlying conditions that may be contributing to the condition, such as high blood pressure or diabetes, and to follow a healthy lifestyle, including eating a balanced diet, getting regular exercise, and avoiding tobacco and alcohol.

 Right Bundle Branch Block Defined:

 Right bundle branch block (RBBB) is a type of heart block that affects the electrical signals that control the contraction of the heart’s right ventricle.
-This condition occurs when there is a delay or blockage in the electrical signals that travel through the right bundle branch, which is a bundle of fibers that carries electrical impulses from the sinoatrial (SA) node to the right ventricle.
+This condition occurs when there is a delay or blockage in the electrical signals that travel through the right bundle branch, a bundle of fibers that carries electrical impulses from the sinoatrial (SA) node to the right ventricle.

 RBBB can cause abnormal heart rhythms and may increase the risk of certain cardiac complications, such as heart failure or atrial fibrillation.
 It is usually diagnosed using an electrocardiogram (ECG) or other diagnostic tests.

-It is also important for individuals with RBBB to manage any underlying conditions that may be contributing to the condition, such as high blood pressure or diabetes, and to follow a healthy lifestyle, including eating a balanced diet, getting regular exercise, and avoiding tobacco and alcohol.
+It is also essential for individuals with RBBB to manage any underlying conditions that may be contributing to the condition, such as high blood pressure or diabetes, and to follow a healthy lifestyle, including eating a balanced diet, getting regular exercise, and avoiding tobacco and alcohol.

-Now before you get too upset…
+Now, before you get too upset…

 Which means that…

-Because we’re not going to be the one “diagnosing” your condition, all we need to do is understand that there are differences between these different pre-existing medical conditions and those differences are going to affect how a life insurance underwriter is going to consider you as a potential “risk.”
+Because we won’t be the ones “diagnosing” your condition, all we need to do is understand the differences between these different pre-existing medical conditions.
+Those differences will affect how a life insurance underwriter will consider you a potential “risk.”
+The good news is that despite how simple our definitions of these diseases may be, we have this down pat!

 Which is why…

-When we are approached by an individual who has been diagnosed with any of these “kinds” of conditions, we’re going to know right away what questions a life insurance underwriter is going to want to know the answers too before he or she will be willing to make any kind of decision about the outcome of your life insurance application.
+When we are approached by an individual diagnosed with these “kinds” of conditions, we’ll know right away what questions a life insurance underwriter will want to know the answers to before they make any about the outcome of your life insurance application.

 What kind of information will the insurance companies ask me or be interested in?

-If you’ve been diagnosed with a bundle branch block, such as left bundle branch block (LBBB), right bundle branch block (RBBB), left anterior fascicular block (LAFB), or left anterior hemiblock (LAHB), the life insurance company may ask you a range of questions to better understand your health status and any potential risks.
+If you’ve been diagnosed with a bundle branch block, such as left bundle branch block (LBBB), right bundle branch block (RBBB), left anterior fascicular block (LAFB), or left anterior hemiblock (LAHB), the life insurance company may ask you a range of questions better to understand your health status and any potential risks.
 Some of the information they may ask about includes:

-- Lifestyle: The life insurance company may ask about your lifestyle habits, such as your diet, exercise routine, and use of tobacco or alcohol, as these can all potentially impact your health.
+• Lifestyle: The life insurance company may ask about your lifestyle habits, such as your diet, exercise routine, and use of tobacco or alcohol, as these can all potentially impact your health.

 What “rate” can I qualify for?